pkali/scorch_src/README.md

 - silly angle system rewritten to a proper, primary school angling.
 BTW - I had to dig into 8th grade trig to make it work.
 About 200 bytes saved, complexity reduced.
 Next build will have improved angle speed UI.
 I will also allow for an easier improvement of tank visuals.
 - Weapon price and quantity balance - this is our honest attempt to make game more fun.
 We'll accept any critique and improvement proposals.
 - New AI opponent - Tosser!
 Not much better than Poolshark, but still beats sharks most of the time.
-- AI opponents can purchase defensive weapons what makes playing against AI somewhat more challenging.
+- AI opponents can purchase defensive weapons which make playing against AI somewhat more challenging.
 - Improved Laser.
 It is still not ideal, but better.
 Still hard to aim :]
-- Few small parachute related bugs fixed
+- Few small parachute-related bugs fixed
 - Death's Head bug fix

 Issues closed: